eunkiyomi/eunkiyomi.github.io/_posts/2025-02-05-eunki-as-researcher.md

 **Eunki Joung**.
 I am a prospective PhD student in HCI, Care, and Ethnography.

-I studied with Prof. Uichin Lee at the [Interactive Computing Lab](https://ic.kaist.ac.kr), KAIST, where I recieved a Master's degree in School of Computing.
+I was advised by Prof. Uichin Lee at the [Interactive Computing Lab](https://ic.kaist.ac.kr), KAIST, where I recieved a Master's degree in Computing.

 If you want a formal introduction, please see my [CV](/assets/docs/Eunki_s_CV.pdf).